 No other substance is added to this type, making it a natural flavoring and coloring agent in different food products.
 It is used in Ayurvedic medicine as it provides many health benefits.

-No wonder people try to copy it and make a huge amount of money with less effort.
+No wonder people try to copy it and make money with less effort.
 You should know the following before you buy this spice:

 - Safranal - the spice gets its unique aroma from this element.

 - Crocin- this property lends the spice that dark, rich red hue.